jasonross/TouchTracker/README.md

 # TouchTracker
-easily find the view who consumed the touch event, and fastly find corresponding code according to user interface
+easily find the view which consumed the touch event, and fastly find corresponding code according to user interface

 ## Integration
 ```groovy